Funeral of Diana, Princess of Wales: Media coverage

-In North America, which is five to nine hours behind British Summer Time, the funeral occurred during the early morning hours of a Saturday, a time that is normally reserved for children’s programming.
-The main networks in the United States (ABC, CBS, NBC, and Fox) and Canada (CBC, CTV, and Global)sent their top presenters.
-The funeral attracted 33.2 million viewers in United States, and the early morning coverage produced strong network ratings across the major broadcasters..
-For example, NBC had a high rating of 8.1/10 according to The Washington Post.
+In North America, which is five to nine hours behind British Summer Time, the funeral occurred during the early morning hours of a Saturday, a time that is normally reserved for children's programming.
+The main networks in the United States (ABC, CBS, NBC, and Fox) and Canada (CBC, CTV, and Global) sent their top presenters.
+The funeral attracted 33.2 million viewers in the United States, and the early morning coverage produced strong network ratings across the major broadcasters.
+For example, NBC had a high rating of 8.1/10, according to The Washington Post.
 In Australia, Nine Network had the highest ratings, with 1.65 million viewers.

-BBC Radio broadcast the funeral in 44 languages around the world..
+BBC Radio broadcast the funeral in forty-four languages around the world.
 Along with media coverage, there was also extensive international radio coverage provided to countries without access to television broadcasts.